 Full TitleAn Expanded Access Program (EAP) for Ivosidenib (AG-120) Monotherapy in Patients with Relapsed or Refractory Acute Myeloid Leukemia with an IDH1 Mutation

-The purpose of this study is to expand access to the investigational drug ivosidenib (AG-120) in patients with acute myeloid leukemia (AML) that came back or continued to grow despite standard therapy and which contains a mutation in the IDH1 gene.
+The purpose of this study is to expand access to the drug ivosidenib (AG-120) in patients with acute myeloid leukemia (AML) that came back or continued to grow despite standard therapy and which contains a mutation in the IDH1 gene.
 Ivosidenib blocks an abnormal form of the IDH1 protein, which is involved in cancer cell metabolism.
 IDH1 causes too much of a substance called 2-HG to be produced, which may make leukemia cells grow.
 Ivosidenib is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: